 In conjunction with this comes the long-awaited abolishment of the Severn Bridge tolls.
 This will take place on 17th December 2018 and will make travelling throughout the UK easier and cheaper, allowing more businesses to do business in other areas.

 Companies already choosing to invest in South Wales

 South Wales currently offers a range of investment opportunities with businesses of all sizes.
 The Admiral Group is one of the biggest companies to be based here, and it is the parent to numerous others, such as Confused.com and Elephant Insurance.
-Other examples include the Newport-based Bisley, an office furniture company.
-It is now manufacturing 15,000+ products per week and delivering 1000+ of them, in the same time frame, to 50+ countries.
+Other examples include the Newport-based Johnson & Phillips, a high voltage company that have been expanding their fleet of vehicles and business space due to their rapid expansion.

 Smaller businesses are also excelling, thanks to impressive investments.
 Transcend Packaging, as an example, has secured a deal to manufacture McDonalds’ new environmentally friendly paper straws.
 The company is also investing £11m in an expansion, that alongside a £500,000 government grant, will see them grow from a 20-person company to one with 200+ staff by 2021.

 In a similar vein, technology companies in the area are also securing exciting investments.
 In, 2017 Penarth based Open Genius became the first Welsh company to join Elite, the London Stock Exchange’s accelerator programme.
 This shows that even those based in London recognise the potential of South Wales businesses.
 Moreover, Vortex IoT is a Swansea based start-up that has big plans.
 Vortex IoT is aiming to be worth £30m within 5 years, as it drives forward crowdfunding, gains funding from the Development Bank of Wales, and quickly secures deals with companies such as Tata Steel and Network Rail.